Parody in popular music: 1980–present

-In 2009 a group from London, The Midnight Beast, gained fame after posting on YouTube their parody of the song "Tik Tok" by Ke$ha.
+In 2009, a group from London, the Midnight Beast, gained fame after posting on YouTube their parody of the song "Tik Tok" by Ke$ha.
 Since then, the group has parodied other pop songs.
-Another major Parody Music Artist called Rucka Rucka Ali also made a Parody of "Tik Tok" by Ke$ha called "Go Cops", Rucka Rucka Alis "Go Cops" song has accumulated over 11 million hits on YouTube (Not including Re-Uploads).
+Rucka Rucka Ali also made a parody of "Tik Tok" called "Go Cops".
 A popular theme of parodies on YouTube today is video games, with the most common ones being Call of Duty, Grand Theft Auto and (the most prevalent) Minecraft.

 As it has become easier to publish songs quickly online, increasing volumes of topical, comic parodies have begun to emerge.
-In the UK these have tended to be similar in nature to the type of news inspired songs which have regularly appeared on BBC Radio 4 comedy The Now Show since 1998.
-The Amateur Transplants, one group which produce these, came to public attention in 2005 with a song “London Underground”, satirizing the then strikes, and parodying the Jam song "Going Underground" London writing team, Kathryn and Nick, have also produced a wide range of satirical songs to raise awareness for their other writing.
+In the UK these have tended to be similar in nature to the type of news inspired songs which have regularly appeared on the BBC Radio 4 comedy show The Now Show since 1998.
+The Amateur Transplants, one group which produce these, came to public attention in 2005 with the song “London Underground”, satirizing the then strikes, and parodying the Jam song "Going Underground".
+London writing team Kathryn and Nick have also produced a wide range of satirical songs to raise awareness for their other writing.